Truths are never lost, they just get -occasionally- forgotten. Rick Steele's reflections on managed (primary) care are a powerful testimony to this.

 Rick Steele isn't just rediscovering these truths.
 In his work he shows how to make it work.
 (Imprint: Nova)

-This book is also available as an e-book version.
+This book is also available as a soft cover.

 Click on the following link to see Dr. Steele

 do a live presentation of the book on Youtube!